harrisoncramer/fullstack-template/README.md

 # React Template Repository

-This is a template repository for a full-stack, dockerized application using React, React-Router, Vite, Express, and SASS.
+This is a template repository for a full-stack, dockerized application using React, Vite, Express, and Tailwind.
 It includes:

 - Vite for fast reloads
-- SASS & loaders for styling
+- Tailwind for utility-first styling
 - Express for SPA backend
 - React-router for routes
 - Lazy-loading for optimization
-- BundleAnalyzerPlugin for bundle management
-- URL Loader for Images/Assets
-- Jest for test running
 - Supertest for backend tests
 - React-Testing-Library for frontend tests
 - Github Actions for CI\*\*
 - Docker for containerization
-- ESLint for Linting

 ## Installation